 This sounded fine, but Congress was always suspicious of the scheme, worrying that the Navy would never really put the decommissioned ships back into action.
 The eventual compromise was a mandate from Congress to engage in a “2/4/6” program of upgrades; rather than take a block of 11 ships out of commission, two would be sent into modernization each year, so long as no more than four cruisers were being refitted at the same time, and no single refit took longer than six years.
 The implementation of the scheme is still being debated.
 As recently as the beginning of 2018 Navy was still lobbying to take a block of seven ships out of action immediately to go into a service life extension program.

-A the bickering drags on, the service life of the entire class is coming to an end.
+As the bickering drags on, the service life of the entire class is coming to an end.
 Over the years some of the ships have received structural and electronic upgrades, and 11 have received extensive electronic improvements, including the installation of “open architecture” systems and an upgrade of the Aegis system to Baseline 9, which supplies a capability for ballistic missile defence, but this does nothing to address the more fundamental problem: the very structures and physical systems of the vessels are reaching their limits.
-The computers that run them may be state of the art, but the radars are still the original SPY-1A PESA arrays, old and cranky.
+The computers that run them may be state of the art, but the radars are still the original SPY-1A/B PESA arrays, a little old and cranky.
 There are cracks in the aluminum superstructures, and many ships have hull integrity issues that arise in part from the effects of ballast that had to be added when the first units – which represented about the maximum volume of systems and electronics that could be crammed into the basic Spruance class destroyer hull – proved a little top-heavy.